preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 ## Disabling Cloud Foundry and Application via the public ALB
 {: #disable-public-alb}

-Public access to both Cloud Foundry APIs and applications is disabled upon disabling the public ALB.
+**Important:** Public access to both Cloud Foundry APIs and applications is disabled upon disabling the public ALB.
 You will not be able to restore access without both network connectivity to the private VPC subnets and the DNS updates described below.
 {: note}

 There are two steps to disabling the public ALB.
 First, disable the ALB itself.
 1. Retrieve the ID of your public alb by running `ibmcloud ks alb ls --cluster <cluster name>`.
 From the same command ouput, be sure to note the load balancer hostname for the private alb, which you will need later.